rotemdan/lzutf8.js/README.md

 #Funding and proprietary use
 This library is currently distributed under the [GNU AGPL v3.0](http://choosealicense.com/licenses/agpl-3.0/) license and thus **cannot** be used in most proprietary, closed-source applications and websites.

-If you or your company find it valuable and wish it to be made available under a more permissive license - enabling unrestricted commercial use for yourself and others, consider participating in the *fund drive*:
+If you or your company find it valuable and wish it to be made available under a more permissive license - enabling unrestricted commercial use for yourself and others, consider participating in the *fundraiser*:

 **TODO:** *set up a fundraiser and add widget and links*